Welcome to

 Alongside our film library we have a Blog that is continually updated with free resources designed to complement teaching and learning.

-Some recent additions include complete, free textbooks with supporting resources, plus a wide range of lesson plans, worksheets, knowledge organisers, video and audio resources.
+Some recent additions include innovative PowerPoint Presentations, free textbooks with supporting resources, plus a wide range of lesson plans, worksheets, knowledge organisers, videos and audio resources.

 Share This Post